Find Grad Schools

 95 Yearly Graduations

 Johnson & Wales University - Online comes in at #2 on our list of the most popular colleges offering master's degrees in hospitality.
 Roughly 2,100 attend the school each year.
-The average in-state tuition for full-time undergraduates is $13,365 per year, while in-state graduate students, on average, pay $14,706 per year.
-For the 2020-2021 academic year, 95 master's degrees were handed out to hospitality majors at JWU Online.
-Around 27% of these students were from an underrepresented racial-ethnic group, and 74% were women.
+The average in-state tuition for full-time undergraduates is $13,365 per year, while in-state graduate students, on average, pay $15,156 per year.
+During the most recent year for which we have data, 95 people received their master's degree in hospitality from JWU Online.
+About 75% of this group were women, and 25% were students from an underrepresented racial-ethnic group.

 #3